PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     The log file of PyMoDAQ after trying to initialize the plugin.

 This log file contains a lot of information that is written during the execution of PyMoDAQ.
-It is classified in a chronological order.
+It is sorted in chronological order.
 If you find a bug, the first thing to do is thus to go at the end of this file.

-In the above capture, we see that the first lign indicates the moment we clicked on the *Initialization* button of the interface.
+In the above capture, we see that the first line indicates the moment we clicked on the *Initialization* button of the interface.

 In the following we see that an error appeared: **Unknown command (2)**.
 The least we can say is that it is not crystal clear to deduce the error from this!

-At this point, we will not escape from digging into the code, if you do not feel like it, there is a last but very important thing that you can do, which is to **report the bug**.
+At this point, we will not escape from digging into the code.
+If you do not feel like it, there is a last but very important thing that you can do, which is to **report the bug**.
 Try to detail as much as possible every step of your problem, and copy paste the part of the log file that is important.
 Even if you do not provide any solution, this reporting will be a usefull step to make PyMoDAQ better.

 You dispose of several ways to do so.